 To view the Leonid shower, you just go outside at the appropriate hour, look toward the constellation Leo (hence the name "Leonid") and you should be able to see shooting stars occurring several times per minute!

-For more information on the Leonid meteor shower and other space phenomena, check out the links on the next page.
+For more information on the Leonid meteor shower and other space phenomena, check out the links below.